plger/scDblFinder/README.md

 For a brief overview of the methods, see the [introductory vignette](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/introduction.html) (`vignette("introduction", package="scDblFinder")`).
 For the detailed study including comparison with alternative methods, see the [paper](https://f1000research.com/articles/10-979/v1).
 Here, we will showcase doublet detection using the fast and comprehensive `scDblFinder` method.

-**scDblFinder has improved considerably since earlier versions, so please make sure you're using an up-to-date version!**

 <br/><br/>

 ## Getting started